sygmaprotocol/docs/docs/04-ecosystem/01-new-token.md

 # Token Support

 Sygma supports the ERC-20 & ERC-721 token standards, as well as Substrate-native tokens.
-The currently supported tokens per route (a combination of source and destination network) will be provided soon.
+The currently supported tokens per route (a combination of source and destination network) can be found in our [Environments](../06-environments/) page.

 If there is a token that is not yet supported and you would like Sygma to add support, please contact us at [requests@buildwithsygma.com](mailto:requests@buildwithsygma.com) and answer the following questions: